Captain-FLAM/KaraFan/README.md

  1️⃣ **Normalization of Original audio**

-- Normalize audio to -1.0 db peak amplitude
+- Normalize audio to -1.0 dB peak amplitude

-This is mandatory because every process is based on RMS db levels.
+This is mandatory because every process is based on RMS dB levels.
 (Volumes Compensations & audio Substractions)

 2️⃣ **Instrumental Extraction from Normalized**
 You will understand that I only use this model to extract the instrumental part to have at most a clean vocals, but it is not used in the final result.
 In all my tests, I saw (in Audacity) & heard that this helps to reduce the artifacts in the final Vocals result.

-- Use the MDX model to isolate the instrumental parts of the audio track.
+- Use the **MDX model** to isolate the instrumental parts of the audio track.

 3️⃣ **Volume Compensation for Instrumental**